VBorodinTT/The8SDKIntegration/README.md

 before SDK initialization.

+or you can set it when you are requesting native ad

+        val targeting = The8CloudTargetingInfo()
+        targeting.age = 35
+        The8CloudSdk.getNativeAds(1, 2, targeting, listener)

 ### UI Customization

  SDK permits to change a lot of UI details like fonts, colors, intro pages, showing/hiding UI elements.